LiskArchive/lips/proposals/mainnet_migration.md

 ![Overview of migration process](lip_mainnet_migration/migration_graphic.png)

 _Figure 1: Overview of the migration process.
 Elements in blue are created by Lisk Core v3, including the state snapshot.
-Elements in yellow - the snapshot block - are created by the migrator tool.
+The element in yellow - the snapshot block - is created by the migrator tool.
 Elements in green are created by Lisk Core v4._

-The migration from Lisk Core v3 to Lisk Core v4, also depicted in Figure 1, is performed by the following steps:
+The migration from Lisk Core v3 to Lisk Core v4, also depicted in Figure 1, is performed as follows:

 1. Nodes run Lisk Core v3, where the following steps are done:
-    1. After a block at height `HEIGHT_SNAPSHOT` was processed, a snapshot of the state is performed, which we denote by `STATE_SNAPSHOT`.
-If this block is reverted and a new block for this height is processed, then also `STATE_SNAPSHOT` needs to be computed again.
+    1. Once a block at height `HEIGHT_SNAPSHOT` is processed, a snapshot of the state is derived, which we denote by `STATE_SNAPSHOT`.
+If this block is reverted and a new block for this height is processed, then `STATE_SNAPSHOT` needs to be computed again.
     2. Nodes continue processing blocks until the block at height `HEIGHT_SNAPSHOT` is final.
     3. Once the block at height `HEIGHT_SNAPSHOT` is final, nodes can stop forging and processing new blocks.
-Finalized blocks with a height larger than or equal to `HEIGHT_SNAPSHOT + 1` are discarded.
+All blocks with a height larger than or equal to `HEIGHT_SNAPSHOT + 1` are discarded, even if they are finalized.
-2. Nodes compute a snapshot block as defined [below](#snapshot-block) using a _migrator tool_ and persist this one locally.
+2. Nodes compute a snapshot block as defined [below](#snapshot-block) using a _migrator tool_ and store it locally.
-3. Nodes start to use Lisk Core v4, where the steps described in the section [Starting Lisk Core v4](#starting-lisk-core-4) are executed.
+3. Nodes start to run Lisk Core v4, where the steps described in the section [Starting Lisk Core v4](#starting-lisk-core-4) are executed.
 4. Once the timeslot of the snapshot block at height `HEIGHT_SNAPSHOT + 1` is passed, the first round following the new protocol starts.

 ##### Starting Lisk Core v4